 Manaslu Base Camp Trek takes you to the base of the world’s eighth higher mountain, Mount Manaslu.
-The name Manaslu was derived from Sanskrit which translates to “Mountain of Soul”.
-Located somewhere around 64KM east of Annapurna, Manaslu Base Camp Trail was opened for the traveler from all around the world just in 1992.
-Thus, the trail is still less explored and the beauty is unaltered.
+Manaslu was derived from Sanskrit, which translates to “Mountain of Soul.”
+Located somewhere around 64KM east of Annapurna, Manaslu Base Camp Trail was opened for travelers worldwide just in 1992.
+Thus, the trail is still less explored, and the beauty is unaltered.
 It is an untouched natural paradise trail in Nepal.

 When trekking on the Manaslu Base Camp Trail, you will come across several local settlements with welcoming and friendly locals.
-Most of the inhabitants in the Manaslu Base Camp route are of Tibetan origin.
-Thus, you can closely explore the real Tibetan lifestyle and find many Buddhist holy monasteries that make this trek spiritual and healing to the soul.
-Plus, the trail offers amazing views of the Tibetan Plateau.
+Most of the Manaslu Base Camp route inhabitants are of Tibetan origin.
+Thus, you can closely explore the authentic Tibetan lifestyle and find many Buddhist holy monasteries that make this trek spiritual and healing to the soul.
+Plus, the trail offers fantastic views of the Tibetan Plateau.

-Manaslu Base Camp is located at an altitude of 4800 meters above sea level.
-Since most of the Manaslu Base Camp Trek trail is declared as a restricted area by the Nepal Government, trekkers require a special permit to trek in the Manaslu region.
+Manaslu Base Camp is located 4800 meters above sea level.
+Since most of the Manaslu Base Camp Trek trail is declared a restricted area by the Nepal Government, trekkers require a special permit to trek in the Manaslu region.

 This Manaslu Trekking is strenuous and challenging.
-It might be quite difficult for beginners.
+It might be pretty tricky for beginners.
 But, with proper preparation and planning, you can conquer this trek.

 Major Highlights of This Manaslu Trekking

-- Traverse the majestic Manaslu Base Camp with an up-close view of the Mount Manaslu, 8th highest mountain of the world.
+- Traverse the majestic Manaslu Base Camp with an up-close view of Mount Manaslu, the 8th highest mountain in the world.

 - Insight into the Tibetan and Buddhist culture